Why So Many Latinas Can’t Sleep And How To Change That According To A Latina Therapist

 Why So Many Latinas Struggle With Sleep

-Sleep challenges within our community run deep and intertwined.
+Sleep challenges within our community run generations deep.
 When clients confide that they can’t shut their brain off at night, I always remind them of an important truth: this didn’t happen by accident.

-For those carrying trauma, hypervigilance has trained the body to scan constantly for danger, which means darkness and silence can feel unfamiliar rather than comforting.
-Similarly, anxiety manifests differently for many Latinas—nighttime becomes the first moment all day when the brain finally has space to process everything that was held in and pushed down.
+For those carrying trauma, hyper-vigilance has trained the body to scan constantly for danger, which means darkness and silence can feel unfamiliar, and at times frightening, rather than comforting.
+Similarly, anxiety manifests differently for many Latinas.
+Nighttime becomes the first moment all day when the brain finally has space to process everything that was held in and pushed down.
 Meanwhile, burnout and chronic stress keep cortisol levels elevated, leaving the body wired even when the mind desperately craves rest.

 1. Calm your body first, then your mind

 Your thoughts won’t slow down until your nervous system does.
-Try dim lighting, a warm shower, stretching, slow breathing, or lowering the temperature.
+For this, try dim lighting, a warm shower, comforting scents, stretching, slow breathing, or lowering the temperature.

 2. Put your phone down 20–30 minutes before bed

-Not because screens are evil, but because your brain doesn’t need more stimulation at the end of the day.
+Your brain doesn’t need more stimulation at the end of the day especially when it’s time to wind down.

-3. Choose a consistent bedtime that fits your actual life
+3. Choose a consistent bedtime that fits your current lifestyle

 Some of us have late dinners, long commutes, or family responsibilities.
-Consistency matters more than perfection.
+Take into consideration your daily schedule so you can create a bedtime that works for you.

 4. Do a two-minute brain dump

 Your mind is loud at night because it finally has space.
-Writing it out helps your brain release what it’s been carrying.
+Writing it out the noise on paper helps your brain release what it’s been carrying.

 5. Create a predictable wind-down routine

-Repetition tells your body “we’re safe.”
-Keep it simple: skincare, tea, reading, journaling, light stretching, meditation, or prayer.
+Repetition tells your body it’s safe.
+Keep your routine simple with steps that help you decompress like skincare, tea, reading, journaling, light stretching, meditation, or prayer.

 Cynthia’s Quick Sleep Recommendations